Efficiency in Flexibility?

 Chapter 3: NGOs and the Development Policy of the European Union

-Valentina Bettin INTRODUCTION The relationship between NGOs and the European Union (EU) has been the subject of a long and intense debate since the Commission’s publication of the White Paper on European Governance in 2000.1 This debate has focused on the role that civil society should play at the EU level and how the EU should make its decision-making process more democratic.
+3. NGOs and the development policy of the European Union Valentina Bettin INTRODUCTION The relationship between NGOs and the European Union (EU) has been the subject of a long and intense debate since the Commission’s publication of the White Paper on European Governance in 2000.1 This debate has focused on the role that civil society should play at the EU level and how the EU should make its decision-making process more democratic.
 This issue is without doubt an important one.
 However, the current work limits itself to a question that is associated but that has been somewhat neglected,2 namely the evolution of the status of NGOs in a specific area of EU action, that is development policy.
 The international order being the legal system of reference, the EU becomes relevant in this context, not as a state-oriented organization, but rather as an international organization.
 From this point of view, the sector of development is particularly interesting for two reasons.
 First of all, it is one of the few areas left where the European Union is entitled only to complement 1 According to the Commission, the aims are to focus on getting ‘people and organizations more centrally involved in both shaping and delivering EU policy’, European Governance – A White Paper, COM (2001) 428.
 2 Most of the scientific contributions focus on the role that NGOs can play at the European level to make the EU decision-making process more participative.
 See, for instance, Peter Hermmann (ed.)
-(1998), European Integration between Institution Building and Social Process: Contributions to a Theory of Modernisation...
+(1998), European Integration between Institution...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.